dlt-science/science-notes/blogs/CCSwaps/CrossChainSwaps.md

 HTLC game diagram.
 ```

 Through backward induction, an optimal strategy is derived for each agent to maximize their utility functions at each step.
-In step 4, it is trivial to deduce that B continues as A has already accessed Token<sub>b</sub>.
-In Step 1 and Step 2, P<sub>t</sub> has to be in a viability range for the swap to continue.
+In step 4, it is trivial to deduce that B continues as $`A`$ has already accessed token<sub>b</sub>.
+In step 1 and step 2, P<sub>t</sub> has to be in a viability range for the swap to continue.
 P<sub>t</sub> being higher than a derived maximum or minimum would bring the success probability to zero.

-In Step 3, *A* gets to make the sole decision of whether to complete the swap or not, hence can choose to stop if the exchange price drops and execute if it rises.
-In this instant, *A* has the optionality akin to an American option, as she can choose to execute or not at any moment up to the expiration time.
+In step 3, $`A`$ gets to make the sole decision of whether to complete the swap or not, hence can choose to stop if the exchange price drops and execute if it rises.
+In this instant, $`A`$ has the optionality akin to an American option, as she can choose to execute or not at any moment up to the expiration time.

-It is found that in steps 1 to 3, the greater the range between maximum and minimum viable values of P<sub>t</sub>, the higher the probability of the swap succeeding.
+It is found that in steps 1 to 3, the greater the range between minimum and maximum viable values of P<sub>t</sub>, the higher the probability of the swap succeeding.

 ### Key Findings
 1. **Exchange Rate:** The success of the swap depends on a defined range of exchange rates **P***.
 Deviations from this range significantly impact the success probability.
 The overall success rate is highly sensitive to the range of values allowed for **P***; therefore, the stability and security of HTLCs can be optimized by maximizing this range.